data-mie/dbt-course/labs/lab10.md

   (4) Run the model using `dbt run -s conversion_rates`.
 What happens?

-  (5) Switch to the ecommerce project and ensure that all the models are still running OK
+  (5) Switch to the `dbt_course_ecommerce` project and ensure that all the models are still running OK

 </details>